Some Day You Say When Passing By Souls Bowed in Gried and Care – Hymn Lyric

 Some day may be too late.

-“Some day,” you say, when Jesus pleads with tender voice and sweet,
+“Some day,” you say, when Jesus with tender and sweet,

 And shows to you His bleeding brow and side and hands and feet,